First: Submission of the manuscript

 6. Tables and charts:

-The tables, figures and charts shall be prepared as required by the formatting and style guide adopted by the journal.
+The tables, figures and charts shall be prepared as required by the formatting and style guide as shown in the journal template.

 7. Main results: